cloudfoundry/bosh_exporter/FAQ.md

     scrape_timeout: 1m
 ```

-A longer `scrape interval` means less *real time* metrics, but for most use cases, this will be enough, specially when combined with the [Node exporter][node_exporter].
+A longer `scrape interval` means less *real time* metrics, but for most use cases, this will be enough, specially when combined with the [Node Exporter][node_exporter].

 ### How can I get BOSH metrics without the above caveats?

-An alternative approach to gather BOSH metrics without using this exporter is to use the [Graphite exporter][graphite_exporter] and configure a [metric mapping][graphite_mapping]:
+An alternative approach to gather BOSH metrics without using this exporter is to use the [Graphite Exporter][graphite_exporter] and configure a [metric mapping][graphite_mapping]:

 ```
 *.*.*.*.system_healthy